semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### The --help flag

-The `--help` flag, which can also be used as `-h`, is used for getting information about a `sem` command or `sem`.
+The `--help` flag, which can also be used as `-h`, is used for getting information about a `sem` command or `sem` itself.

 ### The --verbose flag

-The `--verbose` flag, which can also be used as `-v` displays verbose output – you will see the interaction and the data exchanged between `sem` and the Semaphore 2.0 API.
+The `--verbose` flag, which can also be used as `-v`, displays verbose output – you will see the interaction and the data exchanged between `sem` and the Semaphore 2.0 API.

-The flag is useful for debugging.
+This flag is useful for debugging.

 ### The -f flag